chrisTMackey/pvc/README.md

 >>>print('${} per volume'.format(cost_vol))

-That will import the pvc module, create a formula (your_formula).
+That will import the pvc module and create a formula (your_formula) for demonstration purposes.

 The formula is a list of list.
 Each list is an ingredient where the first three items are formatted as quantity, specific gravity, cost of that item.

-Specific gravity, cost per pound, and cost per volume are very accurate.
+Specific gravity, cost per pound, and cost per volume as calculated are very accurate.

 Durometer, or hardness, is the next most common physical property.
 Fortunately of the other major physical properties, it is the only one with very good statistical data.

 To determine the durometer of a formula you need to pass the PHR amound of plasticizer to the flex_clear_PLASTICIZER_NAME_HERE function.

-#More Physical Properties Prediction
+# More Physical Properties Prediction

 >>>duro, modulus, tensile, elongation, clashberg, brittle = pvc.flex_clear_dinp(28)